jgx02c/jgx02c/README.md

 ### My name is Joshua.
 ### I am not a vibe coder — I’m a compile-it-and-pray specialist.

-- 🔭 I’m currently working on Dialogica, helping attorneys be the best in the courtroom.
+- 🔭 I’m currently working on a top secret project.
 - 📦 I maintain an NPM package called react-cursive-handwrite, and a runtime .env injection tool.
 - 🌱 I’m learning TensorFlow and diving into Machine Learning.
 - 👯 I’m open to collaborating on exciting new challenges.